Retinoblastoma - Causes, Complications, Prevention, Diagnosis, Treatment

 1. Genetic:

-One of the main causes is genetic mutation occurring in the nerves of the retina, which leads to abnormal growth of cells.
-Later on, these cells spread to the nearby structures and may even metastasize to the brain and spinal cord.
+One of the main causes is a genetic mutation in the nerves of the retina, which leads to abnormal cell growth.
+Later, these cells spread to nearby structures and may even metastasize to the brain and spinal cord.
 The cause of the genetic mutation is still not known.

 2. Inheritance: